hopchouinard/Claraforge/why-it-works/README.md

 ## 🎯 The Ultimate Goal

 Every document in this folder serves the same meta-objective: **making excellence effortless**.
-By understanding why Claraverse works, you can:
+By understanding why Claraforge works, you can:

 - **Adapt it intelligently** to your specific context
 - **Debug problems** by tracing them to first principles